-Objective: Some wonder how to reconcile the evil and suffering in the world with a God who is all-powerful and all-good.
-We know God loves us, so why does he permit us and those we love to suffer?
-He answered this t when He became one of us and took on our pain and suffering and sin.
-His death on the cross for you and for me is the greatest act of love ever performed.
-And it does not end there.
-To be called to suffering in this life is to be called into the mystery of Christ's Passion and to cooperate in the redemption of mankind.
-By dedicating our suffering to Him, we can pick up one small sliver of Christ's cross and carry it.
+Objective: To examine evil and suffering's presence in our world and how Catholic men can deepen their relationship with Jesus despite it.
+We know God loves us, so why does he permit suffering?
+When THE WORD, became flesh He took on our pain and suffering and sin.
+To experience suffering in this life is to be called into the mystery of Christ's Passion and to cooperate in the redemption of mankind.
+By dedicating our suffering to Jesus, we can pick up one small sliver of Christ's cross and carry it.